wschwaiger/qwat-ser-preview/README.md

-# Search Enginge Result Preview
+# Search Engine Result Preview
 This extension for Contao simulates Google's search engine results pages (SERPs).
 Enter page title, description, and alias of your web page, and this extension will generate a virtual search result listing based on your input.

 ## How to use?